ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-13. Can we use ridge regression for variable selection purpose?
+Q. Can we use ridge regression for variable selection purpose?

 <details><summary><b>Answer</b></summary>